 Test the two together when in doubt.
 I’m not going make a diagram of the countless binding systems and their compatibility.
 However, here’s a short list of common things I see:

-- Any NNN boot will work with an NNN binding.
+- Any NNN boot will work with any NNN binding.

 - Any SNS Pilot boot will work with a Pilot binding.

-- NNN will not work with SNS Profil, and vice versa.
+- NNN will not work with SNS Profil or Pilot, and vice versa.

 - SNS Pilot boots will work with some SNS Profil bindings, but test them together first to determine this.
 One of the gaps or spacers in Profil bindings doesn’t always accommodate the second bar on a Pilot boot.
 This makes it so that it feels like you have a huge lump beneath the ball of your foot.